-Course Course Outcomes: After completing the course, the students will be able to CO1: Analyze various algorithms for their time and space complexity.
+Course Outcomes: After completing the course, the students will be able to CO1: Analyze various algorithms for their time and space complexity.
 CO2: Demonstrate a familiarity with major algorithms and data structures CO3: Apply appropriate design techniques for solving real world problems.
 CO4: Design and implement solutions using appropriate mathematical techniques.

-Refere ence Books 1 Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Clifford Stein; Introduction to 1 Algorithms; Columbia University, 3 rd Edition; 2009, ISBN-13: 978-0262033848.
-Mark Allen Weiss; Data Structures and Algorithm Analysis in C++, Addison-Wesley; 4 th Revised 2 edition; 2013, ISBN-13: 9780132847377.
-2 Kozen DC, The design and analysis of algorithms, Springer Science & Business Media, 2012, 3 ISBN: 978-0387976877 4 Kenneth A. Berman, Jerome L. Paul, Algorithms, Cengage Learning, 2002.
-ISBN: 978-8131505212
+Referen ce Books 1 Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Clifford Stein; Introduction to Algorithms; Columbia University, 3 rd Edition; 2009, ISBN-13: 978-0262033848.
+2 Mark Allen Weiss; Data Structures and Algorithm Analysis in C++, Addison-Wesley; 4 4 th Revised edition; 2013, ISBN-13: 9780132847377.
+2 Kozen DC, The design and analysis of algorithms, Springer Science & Business Media, 3 2012, ISBN: 978-0387976877 4 Kenneth A. Berman, Jerome L. Paul, Algorithms, Cengage Learning, 2002.
+ISBN: 978- 4 8131505212

-CIE is executed by way of Quizzes (Q), Tests (T) and Experiential Learning (EL).
-A minimum of three quizzes are conducted and each quiz is evaluated for 10 marks adding up to 30 marks.
+CIE is executed by the way of Tests (T), Quizzes (Q),) and Experiential Learning (EL).
+Three tests are conducted for 50 marks each and the sum of the marks scored from three tests is reduced to 50.
+Minimum of three quizzes are conducted and each quiz is evaluated for 10 marks adding up to 30 marks.
 All quizzes are conducted online.
 Faculty may adopt innovative methods for conducting quizzes effectively.
 The number of quizzes may be more than three also.
-The three tests are conducted for 50 marks each and the sum of the marks scored from three tests is reduced to 50.
 The marks component for experiential learning is 20.